The Social Security system's Family branch is organized into a network of 101 Department-level funds and one national fund.

 The allowance is payable to families or persons whose income is below a certain level (upper limits vary based on family makeup and number of dependent children).
 It is paid as a lump sum in August of each year.
 If the family's income is below the assessment ceiling, the allowance is paid at the full rate.
 If the family income is slightly above the assessment ceiling and below another limit decided by government order, a supplemental allowance is paid.

-The full-rate allowance for fall 2023 (after CRDS withholding) is:
+The full-rate allowance for fall 2024 (after CRDS withholding) is:

 The daily parental attendance allowance is paid to any person looking after a child under 20 who is suffering from a disease or severe disability or has been in a serious accident and requires constant ongoing attention.

-To qualify, the beneficiary must take time off work and be granted parent's attendance leave.
+To qualify, the beneficiary must take time off work and must be granted parent's attendance leave.
 A doctor's certificate attesting to the child's medical condition must be submitted to the medical board of the claimant's Health Insurance Fund.

-The amount of the daily allowance is €62.44 per day (€31.22 per half-day).
+The amount of the daily allowance is €64.54 per day (€32.27 per half-day).
 It is paid for each day of leave from work, up to a maximum of 22 days per month.

 The claimant is entitled to 310 days of paid leave, paid on a daily basis and to be taken over a three-year period depending on the child's needs.

-If the monthly expenses necessitated by the child's condition exceed €120.65, a supplement of €120.65* is payable to families on incomes below a certain level, on production of the relevant receipts.
+If the monthly expenses necessitated by the child's condition exceed €126.20, a supplement of €126.20 (after CRDS withholding) is payable to families on incomes below a certain level, on production of the relevant receipts

 *After CRDS withholding.